karllhughes/personal-blog-5/_posts/2017-02-15-are-you-placing-the-blame-internally-or-externally.md

 If you're an entrepreneur, _you_ are your business.

 If you're the type of person who blames others for your failures, your business will never accept responsibility for its failures.
-You won't admit you were wrong to your customers; you won't admit that you missed that deadline for your taxes; you won't examine your own bad decisions when your business comes crashing down around you.
+You won't admit you were wrong to your customers; you won’t admit that you missed that deadline for your [small business taxes](https://turbotax.intuit.com/small-business-taxes/); you won't examine your own bad decisions when your business comes crashing down around you.

 Placing blame externally is deadly for entrepreneurs.